About the Cougar Rewilding Foundation

 Having expanded our work to regions beyond our traditional base, we realized a name-change was needed to reflect our new mission – restoring cougars to the two-thirds of the country critically missing them.
 During the past twenty years, as ecologists and conservation biologists began to better understand the vital role predators play in functioning ecosystems, the movement to restore predators to federal wilderness areas linked by travel corridors providing the natural movement of wildlife between regions, began to inform conservation discussions and policy.
 That movement was called Rewilding: restoring native species to their native habitat.

-In the summer of 2010, our officers and directors embraced the tenants of this movement, adopting the name, Cougar Rewilding Foundation.
+In the summer of 2010, our officers and directors embraced the tenets of this movement, adopting the name, Cougar Rewilding Foundation.
 With our new name and refocused mission, we look forward to playing a significant role in the restoration, the rewilding of cougars to their pre-colonial habitat, and return ecological balance to long suffering ecosystems.
 We hope all current members help us in this new effort and encourage others to join in on our future endeavors.

 On Reintroduction: The CRF advocates implementation of the FL Panther reintroduction plan including community outreach and education.

 CRF supports efforts to determine public sentiment toward predators and their recovery , and advocates science and evidence-based wildlife management to promulgate sound, solid, sensible conservation of our natural resources, including the puma and other wildlife.
 As well, the Cougar Rewilding Foundation is not opposed to sustainable sport hunting of cougars in areas where significant cougar populations are documented.
 However, at this time there are no such populations documented in the eastern United States.